csh-dis/phd-info/fellowships-jobs.md

   - who is funded: ***for 2023***  *female doctoral students; ≤2 applications per organization*
   - what is funded: *max of 50% total costs for 24-36 mo; direct costs in support of student*
   - funding level: *≤110.000 EUR for the project*
-  - application requirements: *student + advisor cv + publications • project description • uni commitment • host organization financial docs*
+  - application requirements: *student + advisor cvs + publications • project description • uni commitment • host organization financial docs*
-  - deadline: *rolling basis; extended to end Feb 2024*
+  - deadline: *rolling basis Feb-Nov; extended to Feb 2024*
-  - themes: *for 2023: energy transition, mobility transition or circular economy*
+  - themes: ***for 2023:*** *energy transition, mobility transition or circular economy*
 - [L'OREAL austria - PhD](https://stipendien.oeaw.ac.at/en/fellowships/loreal-austria)
   - who is funded: *female doctoral students; AT citizens or in AT ≥3 years; ≤3 years of PhD*
   - what is funded: *8-12 mo research project in AT*